grame-cncm/faustcourse/session2/Lesson 1.md

 This first lesson will give you a kind of overview of the session.
 Here is what you are going to learn:

-* You will learn the _primitives_ of the language, that is all the predefined build-in blocks on top of which your are going to build more complex programs
+* You will learn the _primitives_ of the language, which are the predefined built-in blocks on top of which your are going to write more complex programs
 * You will learn also the _syntax_ of the language, the rules that you need to follow to assemble these primitives in order to create well-defined programs.
-* You will learn the _bloc-diagram representation_ of a Faust program.
+* You will learn the _block-diagram representation_ of a Faust program.
 Faust is a textual language but programs have a straight forward graphical representation.
 * You will learn the _semantics_ of the language: how to understand the meaning of a program, what it does (as you will see Faust programs are like audio circuits that produce and transform audio signals).
 * You will learn also how to navigate between all these different representations.
-At the begin, you will often start by drawing a bloc-diagram before coding it in Faust.
+At the beginning, you will often start by drawing a block-diagram before coding it in Faust.

 There are others things that you will have to learn like _libraries_, _Tooling_, _architectures_, _deployment_ but you will discover them in the next sessions.

-Libraries and tooling will be covered in future lessons, here we'll focus on the first fours topics of this list.

 [Slide 2: primitives are built-in operations of the language]